 One of the great things about Linda was that while I was driving and going, ‘Oh my God, I think I’m lost,’ she’d simply say, ‘Great!’
 She loved getting lost.
 And she pointed out to me quite rightly that there would always be a sign somewhere saying ‘London’, so we’d just follow that.

 One day we went out into the countryside and found a little wood that looked as if it might be a good place for a walk.
 I parked the car.
 There’s a photograph of me in the Aston Martin, sitting with the driver’s door open and my feet out.
 I’ve got my guitar.
 That’s me writing ‘Two Of Us’.

-Lennon and McCartney shared the same microphone to sing the song, as captured in the Let It Be film.
+During the Let It Be sessions McCartney and John Lennon sometimes shared the same microphone to sing the song, as captured in the 1970 film.
 Indeed, the middle sections contain likely references to their relationship, with both acutely aware that their time as members of The Beatles was drawing to a close.

 As a kid I loved getting lost.
 I would say to my father – let’s get lost.
 But you could never seem to be able to get really lost.
 All signs would eventually lead back to New York or wherever we were staying!
 Then, when I moved to England to be with Paul, we would put Martha in the back of the car and drive out of London.
 As soon as we were on the open road I’d say, ‘Let’s get lost’ and we’d keep driving without looking at any signs.
 Hence the line in the song, ‘Two of us going nowhere’.